ARMmbed/mbed-os-example-client/README.md

 ### Changing socket type

 Your device can connect to mbed Device Connector via UDP or TCP binding mode.
-The default is TCP.
+The default and only allowed value is UDP for Thread and 6LowPan.
+TCP is the default for other connections.
 The binding mode cannot be changed in 6LoWPAN ND or Thread mode.

 To change the binding mode: